a PsyD & PhD? Well, almost…

 I finished a doctorate in Clinical Psychology at the Minnesota School of Professional Psychology in 2008.
 That is the PsyD – and it means I have the academic and practical preparation that led to my work as a clinician.
 It is also the degree that led to qualifying for a license to practice as a psychologist in Minnesota.

-For most of my graduate school years, I was at both universities at once –moving back and forth between them.
+For many of my graduate school years, I was at both universities at once –moving back and forth between campuses and programs.
 Because of that unique circumstance, the apprenticing part of my clinical preparation - the part that meant I worked under a number of mentoring psychologists - spanned over 12 years.
 It was an unusual trajectory.

-And, I am not sorry that I took the classes I did, learned from the professors I met, had the training experiences I had, or realized the opportunities I did to sample the wisdom of more seasoned psychologists.
-But time passing changes things.
-By the time I could return to finish the PhD, the department had changed.
-The path to completion was entirely different.
-The private practice was, really has always been, absorbing, satisfying, and challenging in all kinds of ways.
+I am not sorry that I took the classes I did, learned from the professors I met, had the training experiences I had, or realized the opportunities I did to sample the wisdom of more seasoned psychologists.
+But the time involved meant some things had changed.
+By the time I could return to finish the PhD - only the thesis remained - the department at the University had changed.
+Reorganization, retirements, and most importantly, the death of my thesis supervisor, all made the path to completion entirely different.